Article Quick Links:

 - Option 1: Top-down only

 - Option 2: Skip-ahead

-Decision trees are the different ways you can structure Answers and Quick Reply buttons to guide the chatter through a conversational journey.
-Any response from the bot that includes more than one Answer per chatter question, is considered a type of Decision Tree.
+Answer Flows are the different ways you can structure Answers and Quick Reply buttons to guide the chatter through a conversational journey.
+Any response from the bot that includes more than one Answer per chatter question, is considered a type of Answer Flow.

-The steps (or branches) of the Decision Tree are individual Answers, represented as Quick Reply (QR) buttons.
-QR buttons act as links that trigger other Answers in the bot if selected.
-When multiple QR options are presented to the chatter, the title of the QR button that they select becomes their question, and the other buttons disappear.
+The steps (or branches) of the flow are individual Answers, represented as Quick Reply buttons.
+Quick Relpy buttons act as links that trigger other Answers in the bot, if selected.
+When multiple Quick Reply options are presented to the chatter, the title of the Quick Reply button that they select becomes their question, and the other buttons disappear.

 There are four main use cases for Decision Trees & Quick Replies: